 Sensitive, youthful skin needs a lightweight moisturizer with medicinal or soothing properties derived from plants and fruit (Botanicals).
-A very popular botanical ingredient is Aloe Vera because of its natural antioxidants, vitamins E and C plus and beta-carotene (fights against free radicals, soothes sunburned skin, heals acne, and protects the skin from premature aging).
-Another popular ingredient is the tropical Dragon fruit which has a high content of vitamin C (helps overall skin and health).
+A very popular botanical ingredient is Aloe Vera because of its natural antioxidants, vitamins E and C plus, and beta-carotene (fights against free radicals, soothes sunburned skin, heals acne, and protects the skin from premature aging).
+Another popular ingredient is the tropical Dragon fruit which has a high content of vitamin C (which helps overall skin and health).
 Did you know that eating fresh Dragon fruit can help minimize acne by regulating your hormone levels?
-Do stay from moisturizers with heavy fragrances, dyes or acids.
+Do stay from moisturizers with heavy fragrances, dyes, or acids.

 Mature or maturing skin needs a day-time age-fighting moisturizer with peptides (amino acids that may stimulate collagen production), hyaluronic acid (pulls additional water into your skin), plant stem cells (antioxidant and anti-inflammatory properties help protect against UVA/UVB), and other antioxidants including vitamin B3 (brighten and even out skin tone).